replete/biscuitman/README.md

 #### [View demo](https://replete.github.io/biscuitman)

 I didn't like sending 100KB+ for a simple cookie consent solution so I wrote this.
-It's currently **3.1kB/br or 3.6kB/gz**, including CSS.
+It's currently **3.3kB/br and 3.8kB/gz**, including CSS.
 It's designed to be as small as possible with an adequate featureset for basic website cookie consent.

 - Stores consent in `localStorage`, exposes in `window.Consent` and through custom events fired on `document`
 - Handles consent granulated by custom sections (e.g. essential, performance, analytics...)